alexfertel/rust-algorithms/src/string/README.md

 ### [Z Algorithm](./z_algorithm.rs)

-This algorithm finds any instances of a text pattern within a larger text in linear time.
-Let text length be n and pattern be m, then total time to compute is O(m + n) with linear space complexity.
-The Z-algorithm is identical to the Knuth Morris Pratt algorithm but in time and space complexity, but serves as a simpler example.
+This algorithm finds instances of a text pattern within a larger text in linear time.
+Let the text length be `n` and pattern be `m`, then the total time to compute is `O(m + n)` with linear space complexity.
+The Z-algorithm is identical to the Knuth Morris Pratt algorithm in time and space complexity, but serves as a simpler example.
 In this algorithm, we construct a Z array.

 __Properties__